-This is my review of Jumeirah Zabeel Saray on The Palm, Dubai.
+This is my review of the Jumeirah Zabeel Saray hotel on The Palm, Dubai.

 Regular readers may remember that I was in the Middle East in April, taking a look at the Emirates and Etihad A380 First Class products (reviews here and here).
 When I was there, I spent three nights at Jumeirah’s luxurious Zabeel Saray beach resort on The Palm.

 I explained the background to the trip in this article.
 Jumeirah had offered me a free stay at Zabeel Saray when I met up with them in Dubai last year so it was a useful way of keeping down my costs whilst reviewing the flights.

 I’ve sat on the review for a couple of months because it made more sense to run it now when your thoughts may be turning to Autumn holidays.
 Whilst Dubai is getting more and more popular in summer, the 40 degree July / August heat really isn’t for most people.
 That said, it does offer excellent value for money compared to, say, prime Spanish or Portuguese resorts if you’re prepared to stay inside during the middle of the day.